milanydv1425-eng/Farmlokal-backend/readme.md

-Markdown formatting is likely the culprit!
-GitHub’s rendering engine (and most Markdown parsers) ignores single line breaks.
-To fix the "merging lines" issue, you need to use specific Markdown syntax for lists or hard breaks.

-Here is a professionally formatted version of your README content that you can copy and paste directly.
-I’ve optimized it for scannability and structure.

----

 # FarmLokal – Backend Assignment

 FarmLokal Backend is a robust service designed to demonstrate high-performance API design, secure authentication, and resilient integration patterns.